Kiamba, Sarangani

 It is bordered on the west by Maitum, on the east by Maasim, on the north by South Cotabato, and on the south by the Celebes Sea.

 Notable residents include Manny Pacquiao.
 It is the hometown of his wife Jinkee Pacquiao.

 History

 The area of what is now known as MAKIMA was first inhabited by T'boli tribes people who mostly occupied the highlands.
-The lowlands and plains were mostly occupied by Maguindanaons who migrated from the Maguindanao area and the Sangil people who mostly are from Balut and Sangili islands, occupied the areas near the sea.
-The Ilocanos who are originally from Luzon only came to the area around 1920's onwards as they heed the governments homesteading and resettlement plan.
+The lowlands and plains were mostly occupied by Maguindanaons especially Sultanate of Maguindanao then Sultanate of Buayan and the Sangil people who mostly are from Balut and Sangili islands, occupied the areas near the sea.
+The Ilocanos who are originally from Luzon only came to the area around 1920's onwards as they heed the government's homesteading and resettlement plan.
+Visayans later followed.

 The municipality was formed on August 18, 1947, when Executive Order No. 82 was signed by the government by merging the municipal districts of Kraan and Kling.

 Maitum on the west became an independent municipality in 1959.
 In 1971, Maasim, on the east, also became an independent municipality.